 A Business Evaluation (now called Growth Roadmap) service conducted in 2016 with a facilitator from the Australian Government’s Entrepreneurs’ Programme helped Steber International understand opportunities for growth and improvement in tighter market conditions.
-This evaluation led to focussing efforts on defence, government and recreational sectors. is a manufacturer of custom-made water vessels for commercial, recreational and composite uses.
+This evaluation led to focussing their research and development on defence, government and recreational sectors. is a manufacturer of custom-made water vessels for commercial, recreational and composite uses.

-In development for two years, the 22ft test rig equipped with a ‘marine microgrid’ hybrid power system was successfully launched in Taree, NSW in December 2020.
-The electric/diesel hybrid was tested on the water using quiet electric capacity, then easily switching to the diesel generator to provide power when needed to increase the operating range.
+In development for two years, a 22ft test rig equipped with a ‘marine microgrid’ hybrid power system was successfully launched in December 2020.
+The prototype vessel was tested on the water using its quiet electric capacity, then easily switched to the diesel generator to provide power when needed to increase the operating range.

 "The project has the potential to boost jobs in regional NSW and we encourage all levels of government to support the next phases of ongoing R&D, marketing and commercialisation."

-— Alan Steber, Steber International General Manager.
+— Alan Steber, General Manager, Steber International.